ChristophP/elm-i18n-module-generator/README.md

 ## How to use?

-!!!
-Disclaimer: This module is only really useful when I finish string interpolation.
-Currently this generator only supports constant language strings.
-Currently all translation functions have this signature.
+Warning: This module currently only supports super simple JSON translation files that are only on level deep.
+I still need to implement something that converts nested keys to camel case.
+Also it only supports placeholders in translations that are surrounded by `{{ ... }}`.
+Translations without placeholders will be transformed to a function with this signature.

 `Lang -> String`

-Placeholders will not work.
-They would need a signature like this (for one placeholder):
+With Placeholders the signature will look more like this:
+(for one placeholder):

 `Lang -> String -> String`

-I hope I can finish that within the next weeks.

 ### Generating the Translation elm module